 You’re guaranteed to make more money on your home if you are intentional about how you’ll go about it, instead of just doing projects willy-nilly.
 Create a budget for home improvement projects, and know what you’re working with financially.
 That will dictate what jobs you can do based off of what you can afford to do.
 Home improvement projects generally cost about 20 to 25 cents to the dollar.
 The other 75 to 80 cents spent go directly back into the home through higher value.
 Walk through your house and make a list of all the rooms that need improvement, and the projects that can improve them.
 From there, you can prioritize and decide what can be done based on your budget.

 Contact your realtor or property manager.
 Many of them will do in-home consultations, where they look around and tell you what they think will increase the value of your home.
-Most consultations are no cost to you.
+Most consultations are at no cost to you.
 But if they do charge, they are typically less than $100.

 Get Your Home Inspected